Concise

 (e) natural disasters, or weather conditions that may impact the Contract.

-In the performance of the Services, and discharging all the obligations under the Contract, the Architect/Consultant will exercise the reasonable skill, care, and diligence to be expected of an Architect/Consultant experienced in the provision of such services for projects of a similar size, nature, and complexity to the Project.
-Notwithstanding anything that may appear elsewhere to the contrary, whether under this Contract or otherwise, the Architect/Consultant’s duties and obligations shall be deemed to be subject to the exercise of such reasonable skill, care, and diligence, and nothing contained in this Agreement or elsewhere shall be construed as imposing on the Architect/Consultant any greater duty than the exercise of such reasonable skill, care, and diligence.
+5.1.
+In the performance of the Services, and discharging all the obligations under the Contract, the Architecture North Ltd will exercise the reasonable skill, care, and diligence to be expected of an Architecture North Ltd experienced in the provision of such services for projects of a similar size, nature, and complexity to the Project.
+Notwithstanding anything that may appear elsewhere to the contrary, whether under this Contract or otherwise, the Architecture North Ltd’s duties and obligations shall be deemed to be subject to the exercise of such reasonable skill, care, and diligence, and nothing contained in this Agreement or elsewhere shall be construed as imposing on the Architecture North Ltd any greater duty than the exercise of such reasonable skill, care, and diligence.

 5.2.
 The Architect shall not be responsible for any works or services performed, or costs incurred by the Client, or any third party that are outside the scope of the approved architectural quotation.